Campbell Soup (CPB) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Campbell Soup as it approaches its next earnings release.
+Wall Street will be looking for positivity from Campbell Soup as it approaches its next earnings report date.
 On that day, Campbell Soup is projected to report earnings of $0.73 per share, which would represent year-over-year growth of 5.8%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.43 billion, up 10.1% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.44 billion, up 10.24% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.99 per share and revenue of $9.26 billion, which would represent changes of +4.91% and +8.15%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.99 per share and revenue of $9.26 billion.
+These totals would mark changes of +4.91% and +8.15%, respectively, from last year.

-Any recent changes to analyst estimates for Campbell Soup should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Campbell Soup.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Campbell Soup is currently sporting a Zacks Rank of #2 (Buy).
+Campbell Soup is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Campbell Soup has a Forward P/E ratio of 17.52 right now.
-For comparison, its industry has an average Forward P/E of 18.34, which means Campbell Soup is trading at a discount to the group.
+Investors should also note Campbell Soup's current valuation metrics, including its Forward P/E ratio of 17.28.
+For comparison, its industry has an average Forward P/E of 18.73, which means Campbell Soup is trading at a discount to the group.

-Also, we should mention that CPB has a PEG ratio of 5.17.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Food - Miscellaneous was holding an average PEG ratio of 2.81 at yesterday's closing price.
+Also, we should mention that CPB has a PEG ratio of 5.1.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+CPB's industry had an average PEG ratio of 2.82 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report